sebeaumont/sdmdb/README.md

 doxygen
 ```

-Will generate doc -- N.B. a C++ library is not currently built for
-standalone C++ clients as the entire library is more or less template
-based.
-This is unlikely to change unless this thing proves to be of
-use outside beyond scope of the research it now supports.

 The c library is a very cut down shim of the full capability of the
-C++ implementation and serves the ad-hoc needs of the FFI.
+C++ implementation and serves the ad-hoc needs of the FFI indeed this
+may likely be the minimal specification that is required and all the
+other methods in the C++ API may be elided in due course.
+Indeed we
+may decline to even build a C++ library in future.

 Project contact: [Simon Beaumont](mailto:s@molemind.net)